liserodland/STV1020/doc/seminar4/seminar4.md

 ##
 ## data:  utdanning by as.factor(kjonn)
 ## t = 2.7274, df = 2658, p-value = 0.9968
-## alternative hypothesis: true difference in means is less than 0
+## alternative hypothesis: true difference in means between group 1 and group 2 is less than 0
 ## 95 percent confidence interval:
 ##       -Inf 0.7347443
 ## sample estimates: